 The mutual matching process in surrogacy makes it more compatible for both intended parents and surrogates.
 Whereas in adoption, the birth mother has the ultimate right to choose the family where she wants to place her child.
 Although in the adoption process, the selection criteria like medical history, race, substance exposure, and post-placement contact can be selected by intended parents.

-In surrogacy, the stringent screening process is followed to select surrogate and intended parents have more control over prenatal care.
+In surrogacy, the stringent screening process is followed to select surrogates and intended parents have more control over prenatal care.
 Such possibilities are negligible in adoption.
 The information on the social and medical history of the mother of the adopted child is completely dependent upon the intention of the self-disclosure of the mother.

-Clinically, this process superior to surrogacy as it allows experiencing gestation to the mother and the fulfillment of a woman to deliver her child.
-Ethical and legal controversy related to surrogacy comparable less in the uterus transplantation process.
+Clinically, this process is superior to surrogacy as it allows experiencing gestation for the mother and the fulfillment of a woman to deliver her child.
+Ethical and legal controversy related to surrogacy is comparable less to the uterus transplantation process.
 The chances of fraud cases associated with surrogacy are negligible.
-But uterus transplantation requires living donors and straightforwardly create a subject of argument, apart from the risk of failure of proper transplantation along with complications of the whole procedure.
+But uterus transplantation requires living donors and straightforwardly creates a subject of argument, apart from the risk of failure of proper transplantation along with complications of the whole procedure.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.